technology

 Career Advice for Security Architects

 Double down on the skills AI cannot replicate: adversarial thinking, business communication, and the ability to design systems that are both secure and usable.
 The architect who can explain to a CEO why a particular security investment matters, in language the CEO understands, is far more valuable than one who can only configure firewalls.
+Build a habit of explaining technical decisions to non-technical audiences; the discipline compounds and becomes a career multiplier.

 Stay current with AI security tools.
 Not because they threaten your job, but because architects who leverage AI effectively will design better defenses than those who do not.
 The threat landscape evolves daily, and AI is the only way to keep pace.
+Set aside time each month to evaluate one new AI-powered security tool seriously; the cumulative knowledge advantage over a year is significant.

 For detailed automation data, visit the Security Architects occupation page.
+The page breaks down each task and tracks year-over-year shifts in both exposure and risk.

 _This analysis is AI-assisted, based on data from Anthropic's 2026 labor market report and related research.
 For the full methodology, see our About page._